-- Student must have a completed Financial Aid file. - Student must meet the Satisfactory Academic Progress as set by DCC - Student must be enrolled and certified in at least 6 hours (half time) for fall and spring - Student must be a U.S. citizen or eligible U.S. non-citizen - Student must not have any prior institutional balance or blocks
+- Student must have a completed Financial Aid file. - Student must meet the Satisfactory Academic Progress as set by DCC - Student must be enrolled and certified in at least 6 hours (half time) for fall and spring - Student must be a U.S. citizen or eligible U.S. non-citizen

 Federal Direct Loans (subsidized or unsubsidized).
 Federal Stafford loans to students are either subsidized or unsubsidized.
 A subsidized loan is awarded on the basis of financial need.

 The borrower is not charged any interest before beginning repayment or during authorized periods of deferment.
-The federal government %ubsidizes+the interest during these periods.
+The federal government "subsidizes" the interest during these periods.